leon0241/leon-latex-thmboxes/README.md

 Where the options are the same as listed above

 ## WIP
-- Hopefully gonna be working on an overhaul using tcolorbox, as there's a bug where using multicols makes it so it makes an empty page break instead of breaking onto the next column, but that probably won't be until exam season
+- Hopefully gonna be working on an overhaul using tcolorbox (thmboxes_v4), as there's a bug where using multicols makes it so it makes an empty page break instead of breaking onto the next column, but that probably won't be until exam season